kermitsgonnakermicide/robodog/JOURNAL.md

 The whole CAD is parametric, so I can tweak servo spacing or leg lengths later without rebuilding everything.

 For now, I decided **not** to CAD any decorative shells or aesthetic casings — this robot is going to get opened and torn apart regularly as I iterate.
-Covers just slow down dev time and make wiring hellish.

 The legs themselves are **3DOF**, made up of: